KayoSilva19/tailwindcss-ui/README.md

 > Status: Completed ✅

-### A project that aims to apply Tailwind CSS concepts to React
+### A project that aims to apply Tailwind CSS concepts with React

 ## Technologies Used: